 We give a geometric necessary and sufficient condition on $G/H$ under which all these irreducible unitary representations in the Plancherel formula are tempered, or equivalently under which the regular representation of $G$ in $L^2(G/H)$ is tempered.
 This criterion was first discovered in our paper \cite{BeKoI} in the special case where $H$ is a reductive subgroup of $G$.

 In the present paper we extend this criterion to any closed subgroup $H$ with finitely many connected components.

 Formally the extended criterion is exactly the same as for $H$ reductive.
-Here is a short way to state our criterion (See Theorem \ref{thmlghtem}).
+Here is a short way to state our criterion (see Theorem \ref{thmlghtem}).

-Here $\g g$ and $\g h$ are the Lie algebras of $G$ and $H$, and, for a $\g h$-module $V$ and $Y\in \g h$, the quantity $\rho_V(Y)$ is half the sum of the absolute values of the real part of the eigenvalues of $Y$ in $V$ (see Section \ref{secfunrov}).
-We note that our criterion holds beyond the (real) spherical case (\cite{ko13fm}, cf.~\cite{SaVe17} for non archimedean field) so that the disintegration of $L^2(G/H)$ may involve infinite multiplicities.
+Here $\g g$ and $\g h$ are the Lie algebras of $G$ and $H$, and, for an $\g h$-module $V$ and $Y\in \g h$, the quantity $\rho_V(Y)$ is half the sum of the absolute values of the real part of the eigenvalues of $Y$ in $V$ (see Section \ref{secfunrov}).
+We note that our criterion holds beyond the (real) spherical case (\cite{ko13fm}, cf.~\cite{SaVe17} for non-archimedean field) so that the disintegration of $L^2(G/H)$ may involve infinite multiplicities.
 We will give an explicit example of calculations of functions $\rho_V$ in Corollary \ref{corslpqr}.

 Our criterion \eqref{eqnlghtem} detects also whether or not $L^2(X)$ is tempered for any real algebraic $G$-variety $X$: $L^2(X)$ is unitarily equivalent to the direct integral of the regular representations for generic orbits, and one just has to check \eqref{eqnlghtem} at almost all orbits.